Chatter-Laravel/core/README.md

     composer dump-autoload
     ```

-3. Run the install command and follow the instructions
+3. Run the install command and follow the instructions:

     ```bash
     php artisan chatter:install
     ```

-    If you are installing Chatter in an existing project, include the *--plugin* option when you call the install command
+    If you are installing Chatter in an existing project, include the *--plugin* option when you call the install command:
     ```bash
     php artisan chatter:install --plugin
     ```

     The installation command will take care of all that you need to install the forum: migrations, js components, tailwind, composer packages, node packages, etc.

-4. Add the CanDiscuss and HasApiTokens trait to your User model.
-If you have Laravel Passport already installed on your project you probably already have the HasApiTokens trait in your User model
+4. Add the CanDiscuss and HasApiTokens trait to your *User model*.
+If you have Laravel Passport already installed on your project you probably already have the HasApiTokens trait in your *User model*:

     ```php
     <?php